jandom/jandom/_posts/2020/2020-07-30-deploy-create-react-app-aws-pulumi/post1.md

 To perform an initial deployment, run 'pulumi up'
 ```

 Well done, that's how we setup a pulumi and project boiler plate.
 Let's create our first stack – it will hold the state of the infrastructure we maintain.

-## Creating an AWS S3 bucket to hold the create react app
+## Defining an S3 bucket

 Before we jump in, let's have a look around what we got at this step.
 There should now be a first pulumi program in index.ts, let's have a look inside: